-For a writer, stumbling upon a great story idea on a trip is nothing short of a delightful happenstance.
+For a writer, stumbling upon a great story idea on a trip is why we get up in the morning.

 It’s perhaps pure serendipity that a writer and a story idea find each other.
-But such serendipitous encounters also occur very rarely.
-Most the time a great story comes from months of preparation, research, and creativity.
+But such encounters occur very rarely.
+Most the time a great story comes from months of preparation, research, and creative thinking.

 Keep an eye out for anything that catches your interest and can be transformed into a story.